 Wrongful Termination and Discrimination

 Anyone who is part of a protected class under Title VII is protected from being discriminated against or wrongfully terminated by their employers.
+But how do you know if you are a part of a protected class?
 Some of these protected groups include:

 - Race